 Lewisham’s lost queer spaces

-This project will uncover the histories of Lewisham’s lost gay venues that thrived from the 1970s – 90s by gathering the memories and stories of the people who created informal communities responding to social and political challenges, and the AIDS crisis.
+This project, led by Bijou Stories, uncovers the histories of Lewisham’s lost gay venues that thrived from the 1970s – 90s and the informal communities that formed there, responding to social and political challenges including the AIDS crisis.

 - Paul Green, Bijou Stories, freelance Project Manager and Curator